-SEND Local Offer
+SEND Local Offer - Early Years

-All children are valued equally and we work closely with parents and outside agencies where appropriate to provide activities which support development.
+Children are valued equally and we work closely with parents and outside agencies where appropriate to provide activities which support development.
 We want parents to feel involved and to know that their views are valued.
 We want the children to feel engaged and motivated to enable them to reach their full potential in a supportive and caring environment.

 Our staff are passionate about making our provision as accessible as possible to all children and realise that parents are the child’s first educator and hold key information regarding their child and have knowledge and experience to contribute to a shared view of the child’s needs.